Here we hope to answer some questions that have popped up so far

 Q. Do you offer discounts for sling libaries and consultants?

 A. We really believe that babywearing educators and libraries are incredibly important for carers to be able to find the wrap or sling that works for them.
 If you would like to add a Rowan Bay wrap to your educator collection then get in touch and we will see what we can offer.
-We will also give away one wrap per large release to a sling libary or babywearing educator.
-To find out more - keep an eye on our social media channels for details on how to apply.
 Please note - you will need to provide evidence of your insurance or your training to claim.